OpenNebula/addon-storpool/configuration_tips.md

 ###### To do fsfreeze/fsthaw only when there are more than one VM disk attached set
-The follwoing reuire working communication with the qemu-guest-agent process running inside the VM!!!
+The following require working communication with the qemu-guest-agent process running inside the VM!!!

 ```
 BACKUP_FSFREEZE_MULTIDISKS=1